kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 ### What question is addressed?

-This articles primary question is: What are the characteristics of traditional undergraduate students that take the university personal finance class?
+This article’s primary question is: What are the characteristics of traditional undergraduate students that take the university personal finance class?